 The two gyros hang in balance, motionless.
 By hand, let’s raise one motionless gyro, and let it come down freely.
 It will oscillate before it comes back to motionless balance again in due time.

 Now, let’s repeat it, this time raising a spinning gyro.
 It will freely come down, but slower.
 It will take more time due to a little bit of antigravity effect it will generate.
 This will decrease the frequency of its oscillations before it comes back to the motionless balance again.
 Perhaps the mean of the amplitude might be slightly shifted upward from the motionless balance level?

 It would be interesting to check if the direction of spin has influence on the results.
 It should not have any.

-The reason why the spinning gyro (with the horizontal spin axis) might not take off and antigravitate in a spectacular fashion, as it was suggested by the above illustrations, is that its angular velocity (and angular momentum) will start to instantly decelerate upon releasing it at the motionless balance level.
+The reason why the spinning gyro (with the horizontal spin axis) might not take off in a spectacular fashion is that its angular velocity (and angular momentum) will start to instantly decelerate upon releasing it at the motionless balance level.

 Then again, it may as well raise, depending on how strong its angular momentum is when it is released at the level of the motionless balance.

 If instead of a gyro we would use a rotor with a constant angular velocity (and angular momentum), the spinning rotor would slowly raise (antigravitate) at a constant rate.
-For the rotor to accelerate its antigravitating movement, we would need to accelerate its angular velocity (and angular momentum).
+For the rotor to accelerate its upward movement, we would need to accelerate its angular velocity.